inv4fee2020/docs/goplugin/how-to-articles.md

      This is a free service and provides basic ping and port checking monitor with email & app push notifications

   - [Netdata](https://www.netdata.cloud/)
      This is a free service which provides detailed system & process monitoring with all historic data stored locally on the host system.
 So from a security perspective your node data stays on your node.
+Also includes Machine Learning (ML) for anomoly detection.

     You can install netdata with configuration for monitoring the plugin node processes using the following script should you wish;
     https://github.com/inv4fee2020/pli_netdata